dspeyer/dspeyer.github.io/magic.md

 ## Targets

 Most spells target an "object".
 An object must be contiguous and distinguishable from its surroundings without mental effort.
 It is often possible to make a part of an object into an object in its own right by chalking its border.
+However, you can never target part of a living being: all or nothing.
 An object must be at least as large as a grain of rice and no larger than a minivan (unless the Outsized Target metamagic is applied).

 Some spells target a "creature".
 This must be biological and living.